EPiC: Elvis Presley in Concert: Critical reception

+On review aggregator website Rotten Tomatoes, 97% of 116 reviews are positive, with an average rating of 8.5/10.
+The consensus reads, "Resurrecting Elvis Presley at the peak of his showmanship, Baz Luhrmann's truly epic concert documentary restores some joy into The King's legacy, thank you very much."
+Metacritic, which uses a weighted average, assigned the film a score of 86 out of 100, based on 27 critics, indicating "universal acclaim".
+Audiences polled by CinemaScore gave the film a rare average grade of "A+" on an A+ to F scale.

-Owen Gleiberman in Variety called the film "one of the most exciting concert films you've ever seen...
+Owen Gleiberman in Variety called the film "one of the most exciting concert films you've ever seen ...
 Elvis in the raw, driven by the awareness that it doesn't get any better than that."
-Radheyan Simonpillai in The Guardian praised the concert sequences but criticised Luhrmann's "refusal... to meaningfully hold Elvis to account."
-Steve Pond wrote in The Wrap that EPiC combines both "offstage and onstage Elvis" into an "Elvispalooza (that) is fit for a king."
+Radheyan Simonpillai in The Guardian praised the concert sequences but criticised Luhrmann's "refusal ... to meaningfully hold Elvis to account".
+Steve Pond wrote in The Wrap that EPiC combines both "offstage and onstage Elvis" into an "Elvispalooza (that) is fit for a king".